 - Lifetime Limited Warranty* protects the long-term performance of your project

-* DesignWood colorant used with Preserve ACQ and Preserve CA treated wood is covered by a Lifetime Limited Warranty against damage from fungal decay or termite attack when installed in accordance with applicable building code applications.
-See Preserve ACQ and Preserve CA Lifetime Limited Warranty for terms and conditions.
+* DesignWood colorant used with Preserve CA treated wood is covered by a Lifetime Limited Warranty against damage from fungal decay or termite attack when installed in accordance with applicable building code applications.
+See Preserve CA Lifetime Limited Warranty for terms and conditions.

 Green Certified Product

-DesignWood Colorant can be added to our wood preservatives Preserve ACQ or Preserve CA, which are NAHB Home Innovation Research Labs Green Certified Products for Resource Efficiency.
+DesignWood Colorant can be added to our wood preservatives Preserve CA, which are NAHB Home Innovation Research Labs Green Certified Products for Resource Efficiency.

 DesignWood products are eligible to contribute points toward building certification under the National Green Building Standard™ (NGBS).

 Preserve®CA® treatedwood meets the stringent industry standards of the American Wood Protection Association (AWPA), the leading authority on wood preservation science.

 The International Code Council’s committees recognize AWPA Standards directly in the model building codes (IBC and IRC) for residential and commercial applications.